Aller au contenu

 # Setup: login.microsoftonline-security.com

-# SSL: Let's Encrypt or commercial certificat
+# SSL: Let's Encrypt or commercial certificate

 # Enable anti-detection features